unkn0wn-root/kioshun/CLUSTER.md

 Read path (Get):
 1. If local is primary and key exists, serve locally.
-2. Otherwise route to primary owner; decompress/deserialize on success.
+2. Otherwise route to ring owners.
+Healthy (non‑penalized) peers are tried first; additional legs are hedged after a small delay.
-3. Clients may hedge reads across owners to reduce tail latency.
+3. Responses are decompressed/decoded; "notfound" from an owner is treated as a clean miss.

 ## Failure Handling